sentfromthehub/random-foRest-diabetes/README.md

 1. **Data Preprocessing**: Generate a random training and test set from the data
 2. **Exploratory Data Analysis**: Perform exploratory data analysis using the `ggplot2` package
-3. **Machine Learning Models**: Apply three different machine learning models to the dataset:
+3. **Machine Learning Models**: Apply the Random Forest Model machine learning model to the dataset
-   - Linear Model
-   - Gradient Boosting Machine (GBM)
-   - Random Forest Model
 4. See how well my model performs by anaylzing the results using RMSE and a Confusion Matrix.